|GM Bondholders Were Thrown Under The Bus! (click here for larger)|

 Assembly lines at a plant in Pontiac, Mich., which make full-size pickup trucks, will be closed later this year.
 A Wilmington, Del.-based facility that makes roadsters for the Pontiac and Saturn brands will also close later this year.

 More than 650,000 retirees and their family members who depend on the company for health insurance will experience cutbacks in their coverage, although their pension benefits are unaffected for now.

 Investors in $27 billion worth of GM bonds, including mutual funds and thousands of individual investors, will end up with new stock in a reorganized GM worth a fraction of their original investment.

 Owners of current GM (GM, Fortune 500) shares, which closed at just 75 cents a share on Friday, will have their investments essentially wiped out.

 Now fast forward to this week where an article that recently crossed my desk contained the great line, "brutal assessment of the world economy is fascinating, but not for the faint of heart."
 In a rather of matter fact tone, the article outlined a slew of structural issues and problems we have papered over and failed to address.
 The thought those forgetting the lessons of the past are doomed to repeat it rapidly comes to mind.
-Welcome to the economy of the year 2018.
+Welcome to our current economy, little has changed.